Explore Sunny Bank Mills rich heritage in our archive

 Fabric records including over 300 guard books containing thousands of textile cuttings

 Monday Bookings - Longer Visits

-Monday bookings are for longer research periods and are booked via form below:
+Monday bookings are for longer research periods and are booked via the form below:

-£5 per person.
-The Archive is a not for profit organisation and all ticket sales will be reinvested into the ongoing running of the archive.
+£25 per person per hour.
+The Archive is a not for profit organisation and all payments received are reinvested into the ongoing running of the archive.